gaperton/ionic-views/docs/optimization-guidelines.md

         }
     }

-Again, the code above consumes **more memory** than the statically allocated `days` object from the previous section _even if `getDays()` function is never called_, because the function is an object too and `days` object is too small.
+Again, the code above consumes **more memory** than the statically allocated `days` object from the previous section _even if `getDays()` function is never called_, because the function is not just the bytecode but an object too and `days` object is too small.
 It would make sense to do this trick if the object is large enough (more than 16 props, contains nested members, etc).

 As a general rule for embedded programming in a constrained environment, the static resource allocation is preferable.
 Try to reduce dynamic allocation to a reasonable minimum, and assign object references with `null` as soon as you don't need them.

-Taking it all together, the "JS functional programming" style which relies on both small functions and dynamically created immutable objects should be avoided in a resource-constrained environment like Fitbit smartwatch.
+Taking it all together, the "JS functional programming" style which relies on both small functions and dynamically created immutable objects should be avoided in a environment like Fitbit smartwatch.

 ## In doubts?
 Measure.